Advanced and Proven Technology for Re-levelling Large and Complex Structures.

 JOG Computer-Controlled Grouting is an award-winning grouting technology for re-levelling and strengthening ground beneath large structures using computer-controlled cement grout injection.
 It is an extremely precise method for stabilising soils, consolidating weak ground and lifting foundations to deliver specific, engineered outcomes, regardless of complexity.

-A very high degree of accuracy is achieved due to advanced grout monitors, and minimal stress is placed on separate sections of the structures, as all parts are supported and brought up together using small, sequenced injections of high mobility cementitious grout.
+A very high degree of accuracy is achieved due to advanced grout monitors, and minimal stress is placed on separate sections of the structures, as all parts are supported and brought up together using small, sequenced injections of high mobility cementitious grout that is very fluid although fast setting.

 Where the site and project require it, we may establish grout monitors: an automated robotic, station based wireless monitoring system.
 This monitors and reports levels and inclination data from a complete network of points over the entire footprint of the building being levelled.
 This reporting is constant and in real time, thus enabling the fine tuning of the injection program.
 The process is extremely precise: the cementitious re-levelling of huge and complex buildings is controlled to the millimetre and the results are achieved in a remarkably short time.